expns-tracker/MediSync/README.md

 # MediSync
-A comprehensive Hospital Management System for managing patients, doctors, and appointments.
+Hospital Management System for managing patients, doctors, and appointments.

 ## 1. Business Requirements
 The following list outlines the core functional requirements of the MediSync system: